 News Animals Buildings & Pets Kill Far More Birds Each Year Than the Flockpocalypse Has By Mat McDermott Writer Yogamaya: Registered yoga teacher New York University: MS, Global Affairs Burlington College: BA, writing and literature.
-Mat McDermott is a writer, photographer, film-maker, nature lover, and accomplished yogi our editorial process Twitter Twitter Mat McDermott Updated October 11, 2018 Migrated Image Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species It may seem like all the recent mass bird deaths add up to catastrophic numbers of animals killed, but compared to how many birds are killed every year in ones and twos as they collide with buildings, towers, et cetera, it's a drop in the bucket.
-Mongabay quotes American Bird Conservancy's president Mike Parr, who gives some important context: Parr says up to one billion birds are killed each year from hitting buildings, another billion get killed by kitty, 50 million die hitting communication towers, 15 million die from pesticide poisoning.
-The weird weather involved in perhaps half of the recently reported mass animal death incidents is certainly notable--a conservative calculation based on published reports shows maybe 50,000 birds, bats, fish and manatees have been killed and most of those aren't birds--but the human built environment still is much, much larger threat.
-Like this?
-Follow me on Facebook.
+Mat McDermott is a writer, photographer, film-maker, nature lover, and accomplished yogi our editorial process Twitter Twitter Mat McDermott Updated October 11, 2018 It is estimated that outdoor cats kill about 2.4 million birds each year in the U.S. Migrated Image / Andrew Currie / Flickr Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices It may seem like all the recent mass bird deaths add up to catastrophic numbers of animals killed.
+However, compared to how many birds are killed every year in ones and twos as they collide with buildings, towers, and other structures, it's a drop in the bucket.
+Mongabay quotes American Bird Conservancy's president Mike Parr, who gives some important context: Parr says up to one billion birds are killed each year from hitting buildings, another billion get killed by kitty, 50 million die hitting communication towers, 15 million dies from pesticide poisoning.
+The weird weather involved in perhaps half of the recently reported mass animal death incidents is certainly notable.
+A conservative calculation based on published reports shows maybe 50,000 birds, bats, fish, and manatees have been killed.
+The human-built environment still is much, much larger threat.